LogtalkDotOrg/logtalk3/tools/dead_code_scanner/NOTES.md

 compiled as objects.
 Predicates (and non-terminals) are classified as dead code
 when:

-1. There is no scope directive for them.
-2. They are not called, directly or indirectly, by any predicate with a (local or inherited) scope directive.
+- There is no scope directive for them and they are not called, directly or indirectly, by any predicate with a (local or inherited) scope directive.
-3. They are listed in `uses/2` and `use_module/2` directives but not used.
+- They are listed in `uses/2` and `use_module/2` directives but not called.

 Besides dead code, this tool can also help detect other problems in the code that often result in reporting false positives.
 For example, typos in `alias/2`